mattchannn/mattchannn.github.io/content/documentation/git.md

 List which files are staged, unstaged, and untracked.

-    git fetch all
+    git fetch

 Fetches all remote branches.
+You can also fetch one/multiple selected remote branches.

     git stash

 > `git stash show [<options>] [<stash>]`
 >
 > `git stash drop [-q|--quiet] [<stash>]`